Was This Woman The Khaleesi Of The Vikings?

 Advertisement

 The grave in question is located at the UNESCO World Heritage Site in Sweden.
-This female Viking of high standing would have been active in the 9th and 10th centuries.
-DNA testing cleared up not only her gender, but also gave researchers some idea about her heritage in the British Isles, as well as the North Atlantic Islands and Scandinavia — all locations Vikings were known to visit.
+This female Viking of high standing would have been active in the 9th and 10th centuries and DNA testing cleared up not only her gender and gave researchers some idea about her heritage in the British Islands, as well as the North Atlantic Islands and Scandinavia — all locations Vikings were known to visit.
 The tests lead researchers to determine she was not from the region but moved there.

 Anthropologists have long argued over the role of women in Viking society, and this grave site doesn't exactly clear things up.
 Bj 581 was found buried without any wounds that would suggest dying in battle — which is common in burial sites, as Vikings killed on the battle field would be more likely to be put into a mass grave.
 However, as the anthropologists on this project point out, graves with female Vikings that have been discovered with weaponry in the past has been dismissed as being the graves of partners to warriors rather than warriors themselves.
 Bj 581 was buried alone, with no husband or male graves nearby.